GIMP Developer Site now have improved navigation!

 Changes in ScriptFu v3

 The audience is authors of Scriptfu plugins.
 This tells how to edit v2 scripts so they will run in GIMP 3.
-It also discusses enhancements to ScriptFu and its language.
+It also lists enhancements to ScriptFu and its language.

 ScriptFu version 3 is the ScriptFu that is part of GIMP version 3.
 ScriptFu is not separately versioned.